7HE-LUCKY-FISH/major_map/SCHEDULE.md

 | 3/19 | 45 mins| Remote | All | Discussed the prototype video assignment and recorded it.
 Discussed future assignments, improvements, and plans for Implementation 3. | Work on roadmap features, search implmentation into DB, API, front loading, frontend |
 ---

-## Meeting Notes (Only meetings where significant discussion occured)
+## Meeting Notes (Only featuring meetings where significant discussion occured)

 ### 2/13 - Team Meeting